freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 170.1

-I'm not sure what all that means, but it looks like more details about each folder and it's little easier to read.
-Hmm, which one should we check out?
-I see one called `has`.
-Go into it.
+It is showing more details about each item in here and it's a little easier to read.
+One of the folders is named `has`, why don't you change into it.

 #### HINTS